Betty-WC11/react-vite-ticktickboom/README.md

 # Stop the Bomb! 💣

-A React-based guessing game where players have to guess the correct number among 100 tiles to stop the bomb from exploding.
+The game is still in progress, however it is a React-based guessing game where players have to guess the correct number among 100 tiles to stop the bomb from exploding.

 ## About the Game